-But perhaps his greatest legacy?
-He never shied away from those messy parts.
+Perhaps his greatest legacy?
+He never shied away from hard truths.

 Because even as he wowed 19th-century audiences in the U.S. and England with his soaring eloquence and patrician demeanor, even as he riveted readers with his published autobiographies, Douglass kept them focused on the horrors he and millions of others endured as American slaves: the relentless indignities, the physical violence, the families ripped apart.
 And he blasted the hypocrisy of a slave-holding nation touting liberty and justice for all.

-In an era when the institutions of an open and inclusive democracy are under attack, when intolerance has risen over peaceful protests against patriotic symbols, Douglass’s voluminous writings and speeches carry an important lesson for Americans: They remind us to never turn away from the hard truths and to never stop believing in a better future.
-They reveal a man who believed fiercely in the ideals on which America was founded, but understood—with the scars to prove it—that democracy would never be a destination of comfort and repose, but a journey of ongoing self-criticism and struggle.
+Douglass’s voluminous writings and speeches reveal a man who believed fiercely in the ideals on which America was founded, but understood—with the scars to prove it—that democracy would never be a destination of comfort and repose, but a journey of ongoing self-criticism and struggle.
 He knew it when he lobbied relentlessly to abolish slavery.
 And he knew it after Emancipation, when he continued to battle for equal rights under the law.

 Indeed, Douglass knew, as he argued so ardently in his famed 1852 July Fourth speech, that for democracy to thrive, the nation’s conscience must be roused, its propriety startled and its hypocrisy exposed.
 Not once, but continually and for the good of the nation, he argued, we must bring the “thunder.”